dirkkok101/zork/docs/testing/data-loader-testing.md

   // Performance scenarios
   it('should complete within 500ms performance requirement')
-  it('should cache results for performance optimization') });
+  it('should maintain consistent performance across calls') });
 ```